allisonabinger/YardHopper/Dev/Back-End/server/README.md

 ---

 ### Delete a listing: DEL /api/listings/:postId
 This route is user for deleting a listing.
 It will delete the data stored in the firestore database, as well as any images attached to the listing.
 It accepts the `postId` as the parameter.
+A listing cannot be deleted by anyone other than it's poster.
+It will used the information gathered from the `Authorization` header to validate the request.

+**Request Header**
+`Authorization: Bearer ${idToken}`

 **Request Endpoint Example**
 DEL https://yardhopperapi.onrender.com/api/listings/DOcNhHR25vTD70cmlySs